 The staff was polite and helpful during the check-in process.
-They made sure I understood how to use the equipment before I started working out, and I never felt pressured to sign up for a membership.
+They ensured I understood how to use the equipment before I started working out, and I never felt pressured to sign up for a gym membership.
 I didn’t have any issues with them while I was there, but I have heard that some employees don’t enforce the rules while others are too strict.

 There was a good mix of males and females on the gym floor, with most people in their 30s and 40s.
 There were also a lot of kids running around the entire facility since it’s a family-friendly place, but they weren’t on the gym floor.

-The gym is massive with 102,000 square feet of cardio machines, resistance machines, free weights, squat racks, lifting platforms, and a large number of amenities.
-There are also plenty of benches, preloaded barbells, medicine balls, plyo boxes — and that still doesn’t cover everything they have to offer.
+The gym is massive, with 102,000 square feet of cardio machines, cable and plate-loaded machines, free weights, squat racks, lifting platforms, and many amenities.
+There are also plenty of benches, preloaded barbells, medicine balls, plyo boxes — and that still doesn’t cover everything it offers.

 The gym floor has one of the most logical layouts I’ve seen at a chain gym.
-The cardio and resistance machines have their own sections, and all of the resistance machines are organized by body part.
+The cardio and strength machines have their own sections, and all of the strength machines are organized by body part.
 For example, there’s one row of machines for arms, another row for chest, and so on.

-If I didn’t have a home gym, I would purchase a Life Time Fitness membership despite how expensive it is.
+If I didn’t have a home gym, I would join Life Time Fitness despite how expensive its monthly memberships are.
 It’s the kind of place where I know I’d be excited to work out, and I’d definitely use it enough to justify the cost.
-I could easily do any powerlifting, CrossFit, or cardio routine there.

 Keep in mind that this is based on my experience at the Montvale, NJ location.
 Other locations may have different amenities and equipment as well as a different clientele.
 If you have any questions about a Life Time Fitness by you, I recommend calling or requesting a guest pass to check it out for yourself.

-It’s impossible for every gym to be 100% perfect, including one as nice as this one.
+Every gym can’t be 100% perfect, including one as nice as this one.
 Below are the pros and cons of Life Time Fitness.